Sharing Roses - When Shouldn't We

-According to the US Patent Office, it is illegal to propagate patented plant material without express permission from the patent owner!
+According to the US Patent and Trademark Office (USPTO), it is illegal to propagate patented plant material without express permission from the patent owner!
 This prohibition includes making rooted cuttings for your own personal use, and to give away!
-The processes and terminology for patenting, trademarking, registering newly-invented plants are complex, confusing, and expensive—breeders usually hire patent attorneys or agents.
+The processes and terminology for patenting, trademarking, and registering newly-invented plants are complex, confusing, and expensive—breeders usually hire patent attorneys or agents.
 Patent rules may be bewildering for hobby rosarians, but the prohibition against stealing from patent holders is clear!

-The hosts of the Fall 2017 Deep South District Convention gave each convention registrant a rooted cutting of Polar Express™.
-This disease-resistant shrub rose from Kordes of Germany prolifically covers itself with clusters of two-inch, cupped, mildly-fragrant white blooms.
-However, Polar Express™ was granted United States patent number No: PP24,849 on 9 Sep 2014 based on Application No: 13/573,185 on 28 Aug 2012.
+The hosts of the Fall 2017 Deep South District Convention gave each convention registrant a rooted cutting of Polar Express®.
+This disease-resistant shrub rose from Kordes of Germany prolifically covers itself with clusters of two-inch, cupped, mildly-fragrant, white blooms.
+However, Polar Express® was granted United States patent number No: PP#(Plant Patent Number) 24,849 on 9 Sep 2014 based on Application No: 13/573,185 on 28 Aug 2012.
 This patent is held and administered in the US by Star® Roses and Plants (Star® Roses) which since March 31, 2017, owns the rights to distribute Kordes’s patented roses in the US.

-Until 28 August 2032, unless you have specific permission from Star® Roses, it is against the law to propagate Polar Express™ for sale, gift, or even to add an asexually produced clone to one’s personal garden.
-The common practice of propagating from stems of rose-show winners is illegal and stealing if that plant is patented!
+Until 28 August 2032, unless you have specific permission from Star® Roses, it is against the law to propagate Polar Express® for sale, gift, or even to add an asexually produced clone to one’s personal garden.
+The common practice of propagating from stems of rose-show winners is illegal IF THAT VARIETY IS PATENTED!
 Further, it is legal but unethical to propagate rose varieties less than twenty years after their introduction in those situations where the breeder is so small that he or she has not invested the significant time and money to protect his or her “invention.”

 So how can a hobby rosarian find out whether a rose is patented or not?
 The only authoritative source is the USPTO database of patents which I found very difficult to use.
 However, for practical use, rosarians who wish to propagate roses should first be sure of the plant’s name and status by looking up the name, registration, and patent information in either of the two, major, on-line, rose databases.

-“Registration” of roses is confusing because the word “registration has different meaning for hobby rosarians and the commercial rose world.
-In our rose hobby, the hybridizer “registers” a new rose with the ARS, which grants an Approved Exhibition Name (AEN) required for entry in ARS rose shows.
+“Registration” of roses is confusing because the word “registration” has different meanings for hobby rosarians and the commercial rose world.
+In our rose hobby, the hybridizer “registers” a new rose with the ARS, which grants an Approved Exhibition Name (AEN) which is required for entry in ARS rose shows.
 However, this ARS registration is meaningless in the commercial world.
 The process is totally separate from and a MUCH simpler process than patenting a new rose variety or registering a trade name of a rose within the USPTO’s processes.

-According to Jacques Ferare, Rose Program and License Department Director for Star® Roses, common use of the symbol ™ has no legal standing--it simply notifies others that you seek recognition of the name as your “brand name” for the plant or product.
+According to Jacques Ferare, the Rose Program and License Department Director for Star® Roses, common use of the symbol ™ has no legal standing--it simply notifies others that you seek recognition of the name as your “brand name” for the plant or product.
 However, a company can register a trademark with the USPTO which can grant exclusive legal rights to that specific name for that product.
 Registered trademarks are indicated by the use of the ® symbol.
-In contrast—when used correctly--the Registered® symbol means that the rose is protected under the official US registration and trademark process.
+When used correctly--the Registered® symbol means that the rose is patented as well as protected under the official US registration and trademark process.

 The breeder has one year after the first public awareness of the invented plant to initiate protection under patent law, usually using a breeder’s name.
-Pursuit of a catchy commercial trademarked name can be pursued anytime, as shown in the examples below.
+Pursuit of a catchy, commercially-trademarked name can be pursued anytime, as shown in the examples below.
 A rose may be sold under many names, some of which may be officially protected within the patent process because the breeder has registered the trademark with the USPTO.
-Unlike a plant patent that expires in 20 years, a registered® commercial product name, for example “Coke,” can be extended indefinitely.
+Unlike a plant patent that expires in 20 years, a registered® commercial product name, for example “Coke®,” can be extended indefinitely.

 A big rose company or breeder will seek a patent for each unique rose plant which has profit potential.
-The additional process for trademarking and registration of commercial names allows the producers to ™ and ® whatever names they desire, explaining the many different names you may see for roses, especially roses grown in different countries.
+The additional process for trademarking and registration of commercial names allows the producers to ™ and ® whatever names they desire, explaining the many different names you may see for roses, especially roses grown or sold in multiple countries.

 To check the patent status of a rose, the best name to search is the name given the plant on its patent application, the breeder’s legal, patented identification.
 For example, the patented name for Knock Out® is ‘RADrazz’.
 Razzle Dazzle was a name discarded by the marketing department which then misspelled the agreed name of Knockout.